manifold-systems/manifold/docs/docs.md

 requires tools.jar, regardless of mode.
 The Json manifold models both sample Json files and [Json Schema](http://json-schema.org/) files as structural interfaces.

-* Static mode is generally faster at runtime since it pre-compiles all the type manifold projections when you build your project
+* Static mode is generally faster at runtime since it pre-compiles all the type manifold resources when you build your project

 * Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ